NuTyX/jwm-miyolinux-theme/README.md

 4.1 Modify "Desktop Preferences" desktop file in /mnt/hd/usr/share/applications/ so it won't show in the menu.

-	Open "Desktop Preferences" with a text editor, and add the following line at the bottom of the file...
+	Open the /mnt/hd/usr/share/applications/pcmanfm-desktop-pref.desktop file with a text editor, and add the following line at the bottom of the file:

 		NoDisplay=True

 4.2 Copy the following from your files/folders into /mnt/hd/ folders... :